isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 ##### **Method 2: Purchase at Jeep Sing Outlet**

-If you wish to visit their physical retail store, please book an appointment with Jeep Sing via [https://jeepsinguniform.com/pages/appointment-booking](https://jeepsinguniform.com/pages/appointment-booking) before going down to their outlet.
+If you wish to visit their physical retail store, please book an appointment with Jeep Sing via <a href="https://jeepsinguniform.com/pages/appointment-booking" target = "_blank">https://jeepsinguniform.com/pages/appointment-booking</a> before going down to their outlet.